The Reality Of Hitchhiking

 Those are very different mindsets.

-Travel forced me to become more observant than fearful.
+Travel taught me to become more observant than fearful.

 Most Solo Travelers Already Calculate Risk Constantly